wdiechmann/rygsaek/README.md

 ###Dependencies

-**Rygsaek** relies heavily on [CarrierWave](https://github.com/carrierwaveuploader/carrierwave) which does all the heavy-lifting.
+**Rygsaek** relies heavily on [CarrierWave](https://github.com/carrierwaveuploader/carrierwave) which does all the heavy-lifting, and [Fog](http://fog.io) for all the cloud storage part of the game.

 ###Usage

 You will start by installing **Rygsaek**.
-Then in order for **Rygsaek** to function it has three tables that it will create in your database - by default they are labeled rygsaek, rygsaek\_items, and rygsaek\_item\_links, but you are free to set your own prefix name them otherwise!
+Then in order for **Rygsaek** to function it has three tables that it will create in your database - by default they are labeled rygsaek, rygsaek\_items, and rygsaek\_item\_links, but you are free to name them otherwise!
 Finally for you to have replies, **Rygsaek** adds routes.

 Further down the road you may configure **Rygsaek** to your hearts contend.

 ####Install
-Getting a firm footing - start by using the generator for this:
+Getting a firm footing - start by installing it, using the generator like this:

     $ rails generate rygsaek:install